 - Skin appearance that is shiny or thin

 Gangrene can spread quickly to surrounding tissues and organs.
-If it starts to spread, you may need a diabetic podiatrist to perform an amputation to prevent death.
+If it starts to spread, you may need a gangrene specialists to perform an amputation to prevent death.
 If caught early, the following treatments may be effective:

 - Intravenous antibiotics